sameersbn/docker-apt-cacher-ng/README.md

 ## Cache expiry

-Arguments specified on the `docker run` command are passed on the `apt-cacher-ng` command.
-Using this feature, we can specify the `-e` argument to initiate the cache expiry maintenance task.
+Using the [Command-line arguments](#command-line-arguments) feature, you can specify the `-e` argument to initiate Apt-Cacher NG's cache expiry maintenance task.

 ```bash
 docker run --name apt-cacher-ng -it --rm \